AbsoluteVirtueXI/KingOfTheHill/README.md

 `ENDPOINT_ID` is the project id on infura side.
 It can be same or you can create one on infura.
 Actually no problem if it is same.

+**THIS _.env_ file is critical because it stores your private key.
+DO NOT SHARE THIS FILE or NEVER LET SOMEONE READ IT.
+This file is exclude in _.gitignore_ so you can push your project without problem.**

 **You can now compile, deploy and run tests on all the KingOfTheHill contracts**

 ### compile all the contract